cloneofsimo/infinite-fractal-stream/readme.md

 Problem with using CIFAR or MNIST for testing is that they are good proxy for dealing with overfitting and over-parameterization problem, which is not the case for modern scaling-centric paradigms.
 All of the language model trainings for example, are mostly all done in single epoch, at worst case, never oversampling 10 epoch per data sources.

-We need to have toy problems that are highly non-trivial, and yet light-weight, but diverse, precise, generalizable yet infinite.
+We need to have toy problems that are highly non-trivial, light-weight, diverse, precise, generalizable yet infinite in its cardinality.
 Parameterized fractals might be the answer.

 # How to use